mlichte2/adyen-python-online-payments/README.md

 ## Changing API Version

 - Can be set in .env file by changing the `CHECKOUT_API_VERSION` variable.
-This may require restarting the server to load the new variable.
+This may require restarting the server (to close "ctrl + c" | to start run "./start.sh") to load the new variable.

 ## How to Add Components